olemaire/spki/bash/README.md

     automated="yes"  # Define if SPKI must be full automated or not (yes/not)

-To configure the default fields of your PKI, modify the following variables to best suit your need (see #Tips and Tricks section of this document for some more infos).
+To configure the default fields of your PKI, modify the following variables to best suit your need (see the "Tips and Tricks"" section of this document for some more infos).
 For example:

     # user/context variables - have to be changed depending on user/context
     COUNTRY="US"               # Country Code you want to registrer the PKI to (must be 2 letter country code)